spookyx0/sencin/README.md

 *  College Student
 *  Has Capstone Project ongoing (check esp32 repo)

-* My Dream is to be one of the great programmers around the world

 * [ONLINE Vertical Farming](https://github.com/sencin/VFSystem)  Project in App Development and Emerging Techonologies // Frontend of VF
 * [OFFLINE Vertical Farming](https://github.com/sencin/vertical_farming_esp32) // Backend of VF, uses ESP32 Microcontroller